smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 ```
 - **x509** - your compliance service certificate
 - **x509privateKey** - your compliance service private key (needed to sign verified Self Descriptions)
-- **REGISTRY_URL** - link to your hosted registry or any other trusted registry e.g. `https://registry.gaia-x.eu`
+- **REGISTRY_URL** - link to your hosted registry or any other trusted registry.
+E.g. `https://registry.gaia-x.eu`
-- **BASE_URL** - url where your complieance serve is hosted, needed to generate the did:web of the compliance service
+- **BASE_URL** - the url of the location for the compliance service.
+This is used to generate the did:web of the complaince service instance.
+E.g. `http://localhost:3000`

 ### Installation